LibertyGlobal/flutter-tvos-demo/README.md

     - Changes compared to `ios` application setup:
         - Modified main storyboard
         - Icon set for tvos
-        - Custom script to compile application which replaces ‘code_backend.sh’ in the “build phases” step.
+        - Custom script to compile application which replaces `code_backend.sh` in the “build phases” step.
 This script is based on scripts from the engine test application which only use tools from the engine.
-The normal script cannot be used because it used the standard “flutter” tool which does not support ‘tvos’.
+The normal script cannot be used because it used the standard “flutter” tool which does not support `tvos`.
-    - Copy generated resources from real 'ios' app target.
-The test app target actually overwrites the ios build to use the resources.
+    - Copy generated resources from real `ios` app target.
+The test app target actually overwrites the `ios` build to use the resources.
-    - Change targets for application and pods to ‘tvos’ and set mininumm OS version to 12.0
+    - Change targets for application and pods to ‘tvos’ and set minimum OS version to 12.0

 ## Known limitations